-- Make an Apple Cake for dessert, or these super yummy Philly Strawberry Cheesecake Snack Bars, customize your own easy White Chocolate Pretzel Bark, or bust out a tray of this fantastic Cantaloupe and Ice Cream with caramel sauce!
+- Make an Apple Cake for dessert, these super yummy Philly Strawberry Cheesecake Snack Bars, customize your own easy White Chocolate Pretzel Bark, or bust out a tray of this fantastic Cantaloupe and Ice Cream with caramel sauce!

 Frequently Asked Questions

 Yes you can!
 Just know that your salsa won’t have as much juice/liquid in it.